 Investment experts give an example of someone wanting to retire in 20 years with an annual income of $50,000 with an annual inflation average of 3 percent.
 That means at retirement, you need to have savings that will generate $90,306 in the first year of retirement in order to have the same purchasing power that the initial $50,000 had 20 years prior.
 Accounting for inflation also means your savings must continue to grow throughout retirement to retain the same financial lifestyle.

 4. Get your debt in order.

-Nothing can drain financial savings quicker than monthly credit card, car loan and other debt payments.
+Nothing can drain financial savings quicker than a credit card, car loan and other debt payments.
 Try to reduce as many loans as you can before retiring so that you will have that much more to live on over the next 20 to 30 years.
 Of course, if you have good credit, take advantage of the many different perks that lenders offer to their preferred customers.

 5. Consider downsizing.